- By: admin

 © 2023 Sustainability Vision Ltd

-Glen Winkfield is Marketing Director of Sustainability Vision Ltd. Through GHGi Analytics, its cloud-based solutions, the company provides tools for organisations to measure, analyse and report their GHG emissions.
+Glen Winkfield is Chief Operating Officer of Sustainability Vision Ltd. Through GHGi Analytics, its cloud-based solutions, the company provides tools for organisations to measure, analyse and report their GHG emissions.
 Also available is GHGi Commuting is solution covering employee Commuting and homeworking and GHGi Leasing that allows vehicle leasing and rental companies to measure and report the emissions from their vehicle portfolios.
 Sustainability Vision also offers help to organisations of all sizes, needing to develop a strategy to reach Net Zero.